-Mediation during a divorce proceeding can be very beneficial for couples who are amicable, or at least willing to negotiate on various issues to finalize their divorce.
-Mediation is a process where a non-biased, third-party (known as the mediator) helps the couple reach decisions they both agree upon.
-The mediator does not decide for the parties but helps them make their own decision.
-Once mediation is completed, the legally binding agreements are presented to the Court.
+Mediation during a divorce proceeding can be beneficial for couples who are amicable, or at least willing to negotiate on the various agreements to finalize the divorce.
+Mediation is a process where a non-biased, third-party helps the couple reach decisions they both agree upon.
+Once mediation is completed, there is a legally binding agreement in place.

-#1: Reduces Time – With mediation, you can avoid lengthy litigation in court and shorten the process to get to a final resolution.
+#1: Reduces Time – With mediation, you can avoid lengthy litigation in court and shorten the process to the required minimum time before it can be finalized.

-#2: Alleviates Stress – Divorce can be a stressful process with a lot of unknowns.
-By using mediation, you can eliminate most of the unknowns since you would be in charge of your matter along with the help of the mediator and possibly, counsel if you choose to go ahead with lawyer-assisted mediation.
-A Judge is not involved.
+#2: Alleviates Stress – Divorce can be stressful with a lot of unknowns.
+By using mediation, you can eliminate most of the unknowns since you will know how marital assets are going to be divided, child custody and visitation schedules, and so on.

 #3: Saves Money – Mediation helps both parties save money because they do not have to deal with the costs associated with litigation in court, which can cause the divorce process to drag on and further inflate the costs.

 #4: The Parties Have Full Control – The mediator is present to help guide the parties to reach decisions for the various agreements.
 Each person can make decisions and reach agreements to determine what is best for them.